teamextension/updatedep/README.md

 1. **Download UpdateDep**:
    Visit the [UpdateDep GitHub Releases Page](https://github.com/teamextension/updatedep/releases) to download the latest version of `UpdateDep`.
-2. Set the UPDATEDEP_HOME system variable with the path of your jar file
+2. Set the system variable with the path of your jar file along with the batch file for Windows or sh file for Mac
    ```
    Windows
    e.g. C:\Program Files\updatedep